bschussek/fig-standards/proposed/psr-4-autoloader/psr-4-autoloadable-library-B.md

 3. Each base namespace MUST have exactly one corresponding directory in the library.
 This directory MAY be the library root itself.
-The library MUST document which base namespace corresponds to which directory.
+The library MUST document which base namespace corresponds to which directory or follow a documented convention.

    > *How* this correspondence is documented is up to the developer.
 Valid
    > examples: